platypusguy/jacobin/README.md

 * Initialization

 ### Execution
-* Execution of bytecode :pencil2: This is the focus of current coding work
+* Execution of bytecode :pencil2: This is a focus of current coding work

 **To do:**
 * invokedynamic